Period of the Contract

 As you would expect, delivering to the Scottish public sector is very much like doing business with the private sector.
 The basic principles of good business apply:

-• Meet with the procurement officer and the users regularly to ensure they are happy with the product delivery and response times;
+• meet with the buyer and the users regularly to ensure they are happy with the product delivery and response times

-• Ensure that you are meeting any Key Performance Indicators (KPIs) agreed with the procurement officer at the outset of the contract e.g. on Prompt Payment, and taking any remedial action if any KPIs are not being met;
+• ensure that you are meeting any Key Performance Indicators (KPIs) agreed with the buyer at the outset of the contract e.g. on Prompt Payment, and taking any remedial action if any KPIs are not being met

 Communications